allo-protocol/allo-v2/generated-docs/contracts/strategies/donation-voting-merkle-distribution-direct-transfer/DonationVotingMerkleDistributionDirectTransferStrategy.md

 function updatePoolTimestamps(uint256 _registrationStartTime, uint256 _registrationEndTime, uint256 _allocationStartTime, uint256 _allocationEndTime) external nonpayable
 ```

+Sets the start and end dates.

-Set the start and end dates for the pool
+*The timestamps are in milliseconds for the start and end times.
+The &#39;msg.sender&#39; must be a pool manager.*

 #### Parameters